 “I’ve found my place in this world through my guitar,” he says.
-“The guys in my band, and the people who come out to hear us play, are my family.”
+“The guys in my band, and the people who come out to hear us play are my family.”

-Family is the focus at this free event, which certainly fosters togetherness.
+Family is the focus of this free event, which certainly fosters togetherness.
 The span of white sand from the Gulfside Pavilion to the Gulf itself transforms into a sea of blankets and beach chairs, with people ages 9 to 90 kicking back or kicking up their heels to familiar, celebratory songs.

 After all, there’s always a reason to celebrate when there’s music in the air and your toes in the sand.